vholley/Cryptocurrencies-Filtering/README.md

 cryptocurrencies_data_filtering.py contains a process for filtering and plotting crytocurrency data, grouped by market capitalization.

-The dataset is courtesy of DataCamp.
+The datasets are courtesy of DataCamp.